melnik0v/stqueue/README.md

   process.delete   # kill and delete the process and return nil
 ```

-Run `STQueue.monitor.health_check!` to manually stop processes with empty queues and restart processes with non-empty queues
+Run `rake stqueue:check` or `STQueue.monitor.health_check!` from code to manually stop processes with empty queues and restart processes with non-empty queues

 ## Result

 `STQueue` started Sidekiq process for each unique `key`.
- - If some process stopped (but queue is not empty), `STQueue` will restart Sidekiq process and continue working
- - If queue is empty `STQueue` will stop the process

 ## Support